 d) Acritas Stars 2019

 “good at understanding the entirety of the issues that the client wants to solve,” while another simply declares: “I can recommend him strongly.
 He’s one of the best arbitrators and practitioners in arbitration.”

 f) Chambers Global: 2016

-Chan Leng Sun SC is [Baker McKenzie]’’s global head of arbitration, described by sources as “highly responsive,” “very intelligent, experienced and efficient” and “technically very sound.”
-His areas of particular expertise include shipping, international trade and insurance, and he serves on the panels of several leading regional arbitration centres.
+Chan Leng Sun SC is [Baker McKenzie]’’s global head of arbitration, described by sources as “highly responsive,” “very intelligent, experienced and efficient” and “technically very sound.

 - Sample Cases as Counsel